verronpro/verron.pro/about.md

 {:#resources}

-I maintain a curated catalog of tools, references, and inspirations that I use in my daily work.
+I maintain a curated catalog of tools, references, and inspirations that I use in my work.
 You can find the full list on the standalone [Resources](/resources.html) page.